 Third party data is any data that's collected by a business or other entity that doesn't have any direct link to the visitor or customer.

-Third party data is often collected, aggregated, and sold to companies to help them build out audience insights to build an effective advertising and retargeting strategy, but since it's not collected from your actual customers and is available to your competitors, it's up for debate how useful it actually is.
+Third party data is often collected, aggregated, and sold to companies to help them build effective advertising and retargeting strategies.
+But, since it's not collected from your actual customers and is available to your competitors, it's up for debate how useful it actually is.
 It's a better use of your time and resources to collect first party data about your own customers and site visitors to help inform your strategy and get better results.

 To learn more about using customer data, read about how to conduct an RFM analysis next.